Counseling and Advising

 PEAK PERFORMANCE CENTER (PPC)

-The Peak Performance Center (PPC) is an internationally accredited college counseling center that offers short-term, individual therapy for a wide spectrum of behavioral health challenges.
+Peak Performance Center (PPC) is an internationally accredited college counseling center that offers short-term, inpidual therapy for a wide spectrum of behavioral health challenges.
 PPC staff is comprised of licensed social workers, psychologists, behavioral health technicians and certified alcohol and drug abuse counselors, skilled in the unique developmental, personal and military challenges cadets face at the Academy.
+From relationships and thoughts of self-harm to adjusting to the college life and the military, they help cadets work out the solutions which keep their options as numerous as possible.

-Cadets are able to access mental health services through the Academy’s Medical Group, or may be referred here by the PPC.
+Cadets are able to access mental health services through the Academy’s Medical Group, or may be referred here by the Peak Performance Center.
 Services are available in three categories:

 - Mental Health Clinic: provides comprehensive, outpatient mental health therapy to cadets and medication management if/as needed